 To put the present work into context, let us first discuss the existing literature.
 The first papers on dark matter accretion by PBH \cite{Dokuchaev:2001ekr, Ricotti:2007jk, Ricotti:2009bs,Mack:2006gz} used the simplest assumption of radial infall of dark matter particles, leading to a spike-like dark matter density profile around the PBH with $\rho(r)\sim r^{-9/4}$, according to the famous result by Bertschinger \cite{Bertschinger1985}.
 Eroshenko \cite{Eroshenko:2016yve} subsequently presented a more detailed study of dark matter halo formation around a PBH taking into account the orbital motion of the particles, although the results were restricted to inert dark matter with a mass around 70 GeV.
 The most sophisticated study of the dark matter halos around PBH is from a recent paper of Boudaud {\em et al.}~\cite{Boudaud:2021irr} who provide both a numerical study and an analytical approximation for the density profiles.
 This work explains how earlier calculations are incomplete, presenting the state-of-the-art understanding of dark matter density profiles, and thus it is this framework that we utilise as our starting point.

 As mentioned, if dark matter can annihilate to Standard Model states, as is assumed in the classic WIMP picture, then one would expect observable signals from annihilations within the dark matter halo of the PBH.
-Lacki \& Beacom \cite{Lacki:2010zf} were the first to explore these implications, declaring ``Primordial Black Holes as Dark Matter: Almost All or Almost Nothing'' since their finding placed extremely strong limits on this mixed PBH-dark matter scenario assuming WIMP dark matter.
-These limits have been re-examined for simple WIMP dark matter in subsequent papers, for instance Adamek {\em et al.}~\cite{Adamek:2019gns}, who repurposed the bounds on decaying dark matter, and Carr {\em et al.}~\cite{Carr:2020mqm} who present an analysis using constraints on the galactic and extragalactic background photon fluxes, among others \cite{Bertone:2019vsk,Scott:2009tu,Boucenna:2017ghj}.
-Notably, the bulk of the existing literature focuses entirely on bounds on WIMP dark matter with an $s$-wave annihilation route.
-In this paper we seek to extend this analysis beyond $s$-wave dark matter to models with velocity dependent dark matter annihilation cross sections.
-We highlight that one recent paper by Kadota \& Tashiro \cite{Kadota:2021jhg} also considered $p$-wave dark matter, however here we present more sophisticated and detailed treatments of this class of models.
-Moreover, we present the first bounds on PBH dark matter halos in the context of the careful halo density profile calculations laid out in \cite{Boudaud:2021irr}.
+Lacki \& Beacom \cite{Lacki:2010zf} were the first to explore these implications, declaring ``Primordial Black Holes as Dark Matter: Almost All or Almost Nothing'' since their findings placed extremely strong limits on this mixed PBH-dark matter scenario for WIMP dark matter with certain assumptions.
+These limits have been re-examined for simple WIMP dark matter in subsequent papers, for instance Adamek {\em et al.}~\cite{Adamek:2019gns}, who repurposed the bounds on decaying dark matter, and analyses using constraints on the extragalactic background photon fluxes \cite{Carr:2020mqm,Gines:2022qzy}, among others \cite{Bertone:2019vsk,Scott:2009tu,Boucenna:2017ghj}.